-Because the USVI is still behind in its balances, an additional assessment of 0.3% will be required in 2021.
-Therefore, the 2021 FUTA credit reduction (FCR) for the USVI is expected to be 3.0%, for an effective federal unemployment tax rate of 3.6% [calculated as 6.0% (the actual FUTA rate) less 5.4% (the standard FUTA credit allotted to each state or territory) + 3.0% (FCR)].
+Because the USVI is still behind in its balances, an additional assessment of 0.3% may be required in 2021.
+Therefore, the 2021 FUTA credit reduction (FCR) for the USVI is expected to be 3.3%, for an effective federal unemployment tax rate of 3.9% [calculated as 6.0% (the actual FUTA rate) less 5.4% (the standard FUTA credit allotted to each state or territory) + 3.3% (expected FCR)].

 If a state or territory falls seriously behind, i.e. has five or more consecutive January 1’s with an outstanding federal advance (which gets paid off via FUTA remittances), the federal government can also assess a Benefit Cost Ratio (BCR) add-on to accelerate the reduction of the loan balance.

-As in prior years, the Virgin Islands applied for and was granted a waiver of the BCR, so the territory will not be subject to a BCR add-on and an additional potential FUTA credit reduction of 0.7% will be avoided.
+As in prior years, in 2020 the Virgin Islands applied for and was granted a waiver of the BCR, so the territory was not subject to a BCR add-on and an additional potential FUTA credit reduction of 0.7% was avoided.
 If the territory’s waiver request had not been approved, Virgin Islands employers would have paid their 2020 FUTA taxes at a rate of 4.3%.
 If needed, an additional waiver for 2021 would be applied for by July 1st, so a future assessment is currently unknown.